krancour/brignext/PROPOSAL.md

 1. Product evaluation (aka "tire kicking") / local use for development must not become onerous.
-    1. For any new dependencies, a default Brigade installation must provision in-cluster instances running in configurations that consume few resources.
+    1. For any new infrastructure dependencies (for instance, a data store or message bus), a default Brigade installation must provision in-cluster instances running in modest configurations that prioritize minimized resource use.
 Documentation may offer guidance on optimizing installations for production use.
     1. Security improvements must not encumber evaluation.

 1. Small compromises are deemed acceptable if they remediate larger issues.
 For